Aayush000/useReducer_TodoList/myproject/README.md

-# Simple ToDO App using React
+# Simple ToDO App using React --> look into src folder for the code

 # Getting Started with Create React App